Bam Adebayo NBA Playoffs Player Props: Heat vs. Nuggets

 Bam Adebayo Insights vs. the Nuggets

-- Adebayo is responsible for attempting 15.9% of his team's field goal attempts this season with 14.9 per game.

-- Adebayo's Heat average 99.2 possessions per game, which ranks 29th among NBA teams, while the Nuggets are one of the league's slowest with 99.5 possessions per contest.

-- The Nuggets are the eighth-best defensive squad in the NBA, allowing 112.5 points per contest.
+- The Nuggets allow 112.5 points per contest, eighth-ranked in the league.

-- Conceding 40.8 rebounds per contest, the Nuggets are the best team in the NBA.
+- The Nuggets are the best team in the NBA, conceding 40.8 rebounds per game.

-- In terms of assists, the Nuggets have given up 25.7 per game, 15th in the NBA.
+- The Nuggets allow 25.7 assists per contest, 15th-ranked in the NBA.

 Bam Adebayo vs. the Nuggets